andbloch/eth-numcse-cheat-sheet/README.md

 # eth-numcse-cheat-sheet

-Exam cheat sheet for the "Numerical Methods for Computational Scienece and Engineering (CSE)" course taught by Prof. Dr. Ralf Hiptmair at ETH Zürich in fall 2016.
+Exam cheat sheet for the "Numerical Methods for Computational Science and Engineering (CSE)" course taught by Prof. Dr. Ralf Hiptmair at ETH Zürich in fall 2016.

 **Disclaimer:** Please be advised that nothing found here is guaranteed to be complete or correct.